Hossamsaad99/Stock-Market-Analysis-ITI-GP/README.md

 > * <ins>Descriptions</ins>: <br />
 Yahoo Finance used to have their own official API, but this was decommissioned on May 15th 2017, following wide-spread misuse of data.
 These days a range of unofficial APIs and libraries exist to access the same data, including of course yfinance.
-Note you might know of yfinance under it’s old name- fix-yahoo-finance, since it was re-named on May 26th 2019 at the same time that it went over a large overhaul to fix some usability issues.
+Note you might know of yfinance under it’s old name- fix-yahoo-finance, since it was re-named on May 26th 2019 at the same time that it went over a large overhaul to fix some usability issues.<br />
-To ensure backwards compatibility, fix-yahoo-finance now imports and uses yfinance anyway, but Ran Aroussi still recommends to install and use yfinance directly.
-In this article we will focus mainly on the yfinance library, but we discuss the overall range of options and other alternative providers in more depth in our parent article, Yahoo Finance API – A Complete Guide.<br />
 > * <ins>ETL</ins>: <br />
 Extract data using web scraping then imported, integrated and transferred it using SSMS, then create the model.